ALRW/dayAsADev/courseSections/section11.md

 ```
 As a prototypical user
-I would like to see plans for a top secret prototype
+I want to see plans for a top secret prototype
 So that I can prototype it
 ```

 ```
 As a prototypical user
-I would like to be able to navigate to different pages using tabs in the navigation bar
+I want to be able to navigate to different pages using tabs in the navigation bar
 So that I may better consume information on prototypes
 ```

 ```
 As a prototypical user
-I only wish to see the content relevant to the tab that I have selected
+I only want to see the content relevant to the tab that I have selected
 So that my mind is not overwhelmed with vast quantities of knowledge
 ```